 Lip moisture provided anywhere: Nourishing Lip Balm

-6. Apply A Hydrating Face Masks (take home pampering more seriously)
+6. Apply Hydrating Face Masks (take home pampering more seriously)

 Wow - it’s a match made in heaven.
-Blustery winds, cold weather and needing to double-layer when you’re outside.
-But, the dynamics change when you’re at home.
-You can turn on your Home Diffuser (to prevent air dryness), sip on your favourite tea and pamper your skin.
+Blustery winds, cold weather, and needing to double-layer when you’re outside.
+But the dynamics change when you’re at home.
+You can turn on your Home Diffuser (to prevent air dryness), sip on your favorite tea, and pamper your skin.
 As the cold weather causes skin/irritated skin, home is where you can change it.

-My favourite go-to for a home pampering session is the Rose Glow Face Mask.
-It gently exfoliates your skin provides it with antioxidants like Rosehip, Cranberry and Bamboo (used for centuries for their skin rejuvenating benefits)
+My favorite go-to for a home pampering session is the Rose Glow Face Mask.
+It gently exfoliates your skin and provides it with antioxidants like Rosehip, Cranberry, and Bamboo (used for centuries for their skin rejuvenating benefits)

-So, sip on your favourite hot beverage, apply the Rose Glow Face Mask and heal your skin as the season change inevitably draws closer.
+So, sip on your favorite hot beverage, apply the Rose Glow Face Mask, and heal your skin as the season change inevitably draws closer.

 The importance of adjusting your skincare routine for seasonal change is overlooked.
-But, when we transition from summer to colder temperatures, our skin can be more prone to dryness, irritation and redness.
-It’s important to cater for your skin (both inside and out) and tackle all possible conditions.
+But, when we transition from summer to colder temperatures, our skin can be more prone to dryness, irritation, and redness.
+It’s important to cater to your skin (both inside and out) and tackle all possible conditions.